deepin-community/python3.11/Doc/library/ssl.rst

       :attr:`~SSLSocket.context` is true.

    .. versionchanged:: 3.5
-      The socket timeout is no more reset each time bytes are received or sent.
+      The socket timeout is no longer reset each time bytes are received or sent.
-      The socket timeout is now to maximum total duration of the handshake.
+      The socket timeout is now the maximum total duration of the handshake.

    .. versionchanged:: 3.7
       Hostname or IP address is matched by OpenSSL during handshake.
 The function :func:`match_hostname` is no longer used.
-In case OpenSSL refuses a hostname or IP address, the handshake is aborted early and a TLS alert message is send to the peer.
+In case OpenSSL refuses a hostname or IP address, the handshake is aborted early and a TLS alert message is sent to the peer.

 .. method:: SSLSocket.getpeercert(binary_form=False)